Bushy Graham: Post title career highlights

-He did not defend the bantamweight title, vacating it in January 1929.
 By 1930, Graham was usually fighting as a featherweight, and meeting quality contenders as opponents.

 He held champion Freddie Miller to a draw before a crowd of 6,000 on January 29, 1930, in Cincinnati.
 Graham had quite a late start, fighting on the defensive and losing on points until the last round, when in desperation he became the aggressor and knocked Miller to the canvas for a nine count with a left to the temple.
 He continued to dominate in the tenth with two brief knock downs, until turning the tide on points and forcing the judges to rule a draw.
 The crowd, who were rooting for Miller, their native Cincinnati featherweight, vocally protested the ruling as Miller had led for nine rounds.

 On May 15, 1929, Graham defeated Jewish boxer Young Montreal in Providence in a ten-round split decision.

 On June 11, 1929, Graham had an important victory over Jewish boxer Archie Bell before a crowd of 4,000 in a ten-round decision at Artillery Park in Wilkes-Barre, Pennsylvania.
 One reporter gave Graham six rounds, three for Bell, and the eighth even.
 Bell was dominant in the fifth, sixth and seventh, though he was down for a count of eight in the first round from a sweeping right by Graham.
 Bell was down again in the third for a count of nine from a low right from Graham which failed to get a warning from the referee.
 In the fourth, another low punch from Graham seemed to tire Bell.
 Graham punished Bell in the eighth, and built a significant margin on points in the last two rounds.
 Within two months of the win and according to one source, shortly before it, Graham was recognized as the World Bantamweight Champion by the Pennsylvania Athletic Commission, though this was not a universal recognition.